 What do I Need to Get an FMM Tourist Permit?

-- Your passport.
-If you’re crossing by land, you can use a passport book or passport card.
+- A valid passport.
+If you’re crossing the border by land or sea, you can use a passport book or passport card.
 If you’re flying in, you need a passport book.
-It must be valid for at least as long as you plan to stay in Mexico.
-Ideally, it should have 6 months of validity.
+It must be valid when you enter and must remain valid for as long as you plan to stay in Mexico.
+Your passport must also have at least one blank page for a stamp.

 - A completed FMM form.
 You get the form at the port of entry.
+If you’re flying to Mexico, a flight attendant may hand you the form during the flight.
 If you’re applying for your permit online, you fill the form out online.
 You’ll receive an acceptance email that you must print and bring with you to get stamped at the border.

 What Information is Required to fill out the FMM Form?